 The Cayuga Museum collects materials that document the lives of people living in the region from the earliest Native cultures to our neighbors today.
-Historic materials may include personal letters, business records, uniforms, tools, local souvenirs, paintings of the Finger Lakes, published books or family scrapbooks, hand-made quilts, and locally-manufactured products.
+Our collecting mission is focused on Auburn, Cayuga County, and the Finger Lakes Region of New York.

 In addition to general collections, the Cayuga Museum also has a special initiative for the collection of artifacts related to the Auburn Prison.
-Auburn is home to the oldest continually operating prison in the United States.
+Auburn is home to the oldest continually operating prison in the United States, now called Auburn Correctional Facility.
 It is the first prison to use the electric chair and the namesake of the Auburn System, the model for all American prisons.

 The Cayuga Museum is also home to the Case Research Lab collection.
 This collection preserves the development of the first commercially successful system of sound film.

 Please note that only a small percentage of the Museum’s collections can be displayed at any given time.

 - Agricultural implements that were produced in Cayuga County